apacheignite/documentation/data-grid/eviction-policies-20.md

 Random-LRU algorithm works the following way:
 * Once a memory pool defined by a memory policy is configured, an off-heap array is allocated to track 'last usage' timestamp for every individual data page.
 * When a data page is accessed, its timestamp gets updated in the tracking array.
-* When it's time to evict some pages, the algorithm randomly chooses 5 indexes from the tracking array and evicts a page with the latest timestamp.
+* When it's time to evict a page, the algorithm randomly chooses 5 indexes from the tracking array and evicts the page with the least recent timestamp.
 If some of the indexes point to non-data pages (index or system pages), then the algorithm picks another page.

 ## Random-2-LRU Mode